Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Methods

 \subsection{Nd-LSCO \textbf{\textit{p}} = 0.21: ($\pi$,$\pi$) Fermi surface reconstruction}

-Several different reconstruction scenarios \cite{chakravarty2001hidden,rice2011phenomenological,storey2016hall,scheurer2018topological,li2019thermal} produce a Fermi surface that is qualitatively equivalent to what is produced by a $(\pi,\pi)$ antiferromagnetic order parameter \cite{storey2016hall}.
-We simulate such a reconstruction by starting with the tight binding model at ADMR values for Nd-LSCO $p=0.24$ found in \autoref{tab:fit_result_0p24_bandstructure}, and performing a two-dimensional $(\pi,\pi)$ reconstruction and maintaining the same interlayer coupling terms used in the unreconstructed case.
+Several different reconstruction scenarios \cite{chakravarty2001hidden,rice2011phenomenological,storey2016hall,scheurer2018topological,li2019thermal} produce a Fermi surface that is qualitatively equivalent to the one produced by a $(\pi,\pi)$ antiferromagnetic order parameter \cite{storey2016hall}.
+We simulate such a reconstruction by starting with the tight binding model at ADMR values for Nd-LSCO $p=0.24$ found in Extended Data Table 1 and performing a two-dimensional $(\pi,\pi)$ reconstruction, maintaining the same interlayer coupling terms used in the unreconstructed case.
 The tight binding model is then

 where the unreconstructed $\epsilon_0$ is given by

 $\Delta$ is the gap size, $t, t', t''$ represent the first, second, and third nearest neighbor hopping parameters, $\mu$ is the chemical potential, and $t_z$ is the interlayer hopping parameter.